ayufan/pve-helpers/README.md

 - Usually, it is not needed as long as you don't use SMT
 - If you use SMT, each vCPU is not equal, CPU pinning allows to ensure that VMs receive a real threads
 - For having a good and predictable performance it is not needed to pin to exact cores, Linux can balance it very well
+- In general the less we configure the better it works.
+These settings are hints to define affinity masks for resources.

 ## Installation